dennisbergevin/cypress-cli-select/README.md

 ## Run mode

-If you want to select e2e spec(s) to run, simply run the following command:
+If you want to select e2e specs to run, simply run the following command:

 ```bash
 npx cypress-cli-select run
 ```

-For selecting component spec(s):
+For selecting component specs:

 ```bash
 npx cypress-cli-select run --component